Abu Bakker Qassim: Press reports

 Abu Baqr Qassim described realizing he had to learn Arabic if he was ever to get out of Guantanamo.
 When he was transferred to lighter security in a dormitory shared with Arabic speakers and other Uyghurs, they set about taking informal Arabic lessons.
 Abu Baqr Qassim told reporters the Uyghurs request for paper, to make notes, was denied—although the Guantanamo policy states that captives were to be issued a certain number of pages per month, for sending mail.
 He was punished by being sent to solitary confinement when guards found he had used napkins to take notes.
 When he got an attorney, and that attorney brought him books, so he could learn English, guards confiscated the books.

-Now that he is in Albania, and his prospects of ever getting a passport or visa seem slim, he has started learning Albanian—but without enthusiasm.
+Now that he is in Albania, and his prospects of ever getting a passport or visa seem slim, he has started learning Albanian.

 On September 28, 2009, The Washington Post quoted Abu Bakker's reaction to the "difficult and sad" decision of fellow Uyghur captive Bahtiyar Mahnut to remain in Guantanamo, rather than accept an asylum offer from the government of Palau.

 His older brother Arkin Mahnut had traveled to Afghanistan because their family was worried about Bathiyar.
 Of the Uyghurs remaining in Guantanamo Arkin was the only one not offered asylum in Palau, because he became mentally ill in Guantanamo, and there were no facilities in Palau to treat his mental illness.